Avicii: Death

-Bergling died on 20 April 2018 in Muscat, where he was on holiday, at the age of 28.
+Bergling died on 20 April 2018 in Muscat, Oman, where he was on holiday, at the age of 28.
 No cause of death was immediately given.
-On 21 April, the Omani police stated that there was "no criminal suspicion" or evidence of foul play in Bergling's death.
+On 21 April, the Omani authorities stated that there was "no criminal suspicion" or evidence of foul play in Bergling's death.
 A day before Bergling's death, a friend expressed concern about his mental state to his father Klas.
-TMZ later reported that he committed suicide using a glass shard to cut himself.
+TMZ later reported that he died by suicide, using a glass shard to cut himself.
 On 26 April, his family released an open letter stating:

 On 22 May, Bergling's family announced plans for a private funeral with "the people who were closest to him".
-A funeral service was held on 8 June at the cemetery Skogskyrkogården in Stockholm.
-He was buried at Hedvig Eleonora Church in June 2018.
+The funeral service was held on 8 June at the Skogskyrkogården cemetery in Stockholm, and his remains were buried at Hedvig Eleonora Church later that month.

 Tributes

 From fellow musicians

+On 20 April 2018, several hours after learning of Avicii's death, Kygo concluded his set at Coachella by playing "Without You" in memory of Bergling.
+Onstage, Kygo described Bergling as "a true musical genius".

-On 22 April 2018, American band OneRepublic paid tribute to Bergling by performing his hit single "Wake Me Up" during their show in Mumbai.
+On 22 April 2018, American band OneRepublic paid tribute to Bergling by performing his song "Wake Me Up" during their show in Mumbai.

 On 20 May 2018, American DJ duo The Chainsmokers and American singer-songwriter Halsey paid tribute to Bergling at the 2018 Billboard Music Awards before presenting the winner of the Top Hot 100 Song.
 The Chainsmokers' Drew Taggart said, "His passing was a great loss for the music world and for us.
 He was an artist who inspired so many in so many ways, and simply put, he meant so much to us and everyone in the EDM community."
 Halsey then delivered an emotional discussion about mental health and emphasized the need for people to love and support each other.

 On 21 May 2018, Tiësto played a medley of Bergling's songs at EDC Las Vegas.
 Aloe Blacc joined him on stage to perform "Wake Me Up".

 On 27 May, at BBC Radio 1's Big Weekend, Rita Ora, Bergling's most recent collaborator, paid tribute to the late DJ, describing him as "a really good friend" who "changed [her] life".
 A similar tribute was also paid by Ora during King's Day and Capital's Summertime Ball.